daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-06-15-Hawaii-2023-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 During spawning, we will record which parents contributed to each pool and in which proportions.

-Jill Ashey will also be conducting spawning research and her notebook is available [here]().
+Jill Ashey will also be conducting spawning research and will be collecting a developmental time series for molecular and physiological measurements.
+Full details will be recorded in her notebook.

 ## Logger launch